All Episodes

 And being a workaholic is simply being a slave to money or status or expectations or authority or dominance or need yours or others.

-Ragged line of foam where the top of the wave is.
+A ragged line of foam where the top of the wave is.

 And you watch that, right?

-Ragged foam and it vanishes.
+Ragged foam, and it vanishes.

-Just bubbles, disappears, drops the bubbles, but gone.
+Just bubbles, disappears, drops, the bubbles, but gone.

 Don't have in the high water mark of your mortality, you leave a ragged line of cliches that vanish with you.

-I've often thought that when they can teach you to be afraid of thought, all you can do is spout cliches.
+I've often thought that when they can teach you to be afraid of thought, all you can do is spout clichés.

 To the narcissist, you're just the NPC in his game.

-Then you have nothing to say that is going to surprise anybody.
+then you have nothing to say that is going to surprise anybody.

-And so if they take away your free speech does it matter?
+And so if they take away your free speech, does it matter?

-Fifty-nine years old.
+No. 59 years old.

-I'm not gonna be in ballet.
+I'm not going to be in ballet.

 If they can get you to not think, what do you care if they take away your rights?

-Vanity is just the fear of feeling or being or appearing original.
+If you're never going to say anything surprising, original, controversial, vanity is just the fear of feeling or being or appearing original.

-Free speech is there to protect the unpopular, and if you're so physically, spiritually, emotionally and intellectually weak that you can't conceive of surviving saying anything unpopular, what do you need free speech for?
+And if you're so physically, spiritually, emotionally, and intellectually weak that you can't conceive of surviving saying anything unpopular, what do you need free speech for?

-Like in Italy and France and other places in Europe.
+Like in Italy and France and other places in Europe, it's virtually impossible to fire people.

 Can you imagine?